rabbitmq/rabbitmq-website/docs/troubleshooting-oauth2.md

 #### Troubleshoot the issue

-This issue occurs when the token does not have enough scopes or permissions to access the management ui.
+This issue occurs when the token does not have enough scopes or permissions to access the management UI.
 You need at least one of these scopes or the equivalent scope:
 - `rabbitmq.tag:administrator`
 - `rabbitmq.tag:management`
 - `rabbitmq.tag:monitoring`